overset/JP01/README.rst

 Show Me The Build!
 ------------------

-``TODO: I'm still waiting on parts to complete the first full build``
+First build complete and timelapse video here: https://youtu.be/O6BLock8iVU

+Typing test for the first build here: https://youtu.be/mfLEsenbGh8

 I want to make changes to the case!
 -----------------------------------